DIY Valentine hearts made from any craft supplies, for free!

 Heavy duty craft scissors

-Cutting up cardboard heart templates
+Cutting cardboard into heart shapes

 I hand drew each heart onto cardboard, then cut them out, not worrying about perfection.
 However you could certainly cut one and trace the image out for the rest if desired.